apoorvumang/CronKGQA/README.md

 conda install --file requirements.txt -c conda-forge
 ```

-Download the dataset from <dataset_link> and unzip to create data directory.
-Also create an empty model directory.
+Download the dataset and models from <dataset_link> and unzip to create data and models directories.

 To generate tkbc embeddings, you can run something like